immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

     git commit -m "Add Immutant modules and setup Clojure project"

-At this point, we could `git push`, and after a couple of minutes hit http://poorsmatic-$namespace.rhcloud.com to see a static welcome page.
+At this point, we could `git push`, and after a couple of minutes hit
+<http://poorsmatic-$namespace.rhcloud.com> to see a static welcome
-But we've all seen those before so let's configure our database and add the Poorsmatic source files before pushing.
+page.
+Instead, we'll configure our database and add the Poorsmatic source files before pushing.

-# Add the PostgreSQL database
+# Add the PostgreSQL cartridge

 To add a PostgreSQL database to our app, we add a cartridge: